 Interest Income.
-Interest income increased in 2023 compared to 2022 and increased in 2022 compared to 2021.
-The increase for both comparative periods is primarily due to higher interest rates and increased investment balances, partially offset by lower average loan balances on our loan to an affiliate.
+Interest income increased in 2024 compared to 2023 and increased in 2023 compared to 2022.
+The increase for both comparative periods is primarily due to higher interest rates and higher average investment balances, somewhat offset by lower average loan balances on our loan to an affiliate.
 See Notes 3 and 10 to our Consolidated Financial Statements.